 Serving the pie

 You can serve this pie straight out of its pie dish after it's been chilled for a few hours.
 The pie can be kept at room temperature for 3-4 hours, depending on your climate.

 However, the mousse filling will soften over time and eventually turn into a soft pudding consistency so I wouldn't recommend keeping it out of the fridge for too long.

 Customizing this vegan peanut butter pie

 For a healthy peanut butter pie that is refined sugar-free and gluten-free, you can:

 - Use a nut and date crust instead of the chocolate cookie crust.
 I'd recommend the one from my chocolate mousse berry pie but replacing the nuts with peanuts.

 - Use coconut sugar instead in the peanut butter filling

-To make this a no-bake pie, simply don't bake the crust, freeze the pie and serve partially frozen.
+To make this a no-bake pie, don't bake the crust, freeze the pie and serve partially frozen.
 The filling will be more like a fudge/ice cream than mousse.

-Lastly, you can make this pie without tofu simply by using more coconut cream (replace it 1:1 by grams).
+You can make this pie without tofu by using more coconut cream (replace it 1:1 by grams).
 If you do this, your filling will be slightly more firm.